himanshu-dixit/social_auth_google/README.txt

 instructions provided in module documentation page.

 Before posting a support request, check Composer Manager status report at admin/reports/composer-manager.
-This status page will show the TwitterOAuth PHP library version if Drupal can detect it.
+This status page will show the Google The League OAuth2 Base PHP library version if Drupal can detect it.

 Before posting a support request, check Recent log entries at admin/reports/dblog